 If you like this little quiz, we recommend you also visit Guess the Test which has a whole database of similar challenges.

 The quick answer is that it allows you to start improving the conversion rate of your forms immediately.

 A more involved response would add that A/B testing takes the guesswork and opinion out of your form and UX design.
 It enables you to truly understand what the factors are that drive user conversion or abandonment and apply this learning to your form flow to continually optimize it.

 In order to confidently draw conclusions from your testing, you need to make sure you have the right tools.
-Firstly, to properly A/B test a form (as opposed to more general website or UX testing), you’ll need to have a form analytics platform to understand what is going on at a field level.
+Firstly, to properly A/B test a form (as opposed to more general website or software testing services), you’ll need to have a form analytics platform to understand what is going on at a field level.
 Of course, we’re biased in favour of Zuko but there are other tools out there.

 Some companies might try to skimp at this stage by just tracking the overall form conversion rate based on the conversion and visitor data in a general analytics package but this would be a mistake.
 If you don’t understand what users are doing within the form, how can you draw accurate conclusions on what changes to make?